Skip to main content

 4. Why can't the jockey pump be eliminated?

 Without a jockey, any microscopic leak in the network (normal in systems with hundreds of joints) would cause pressure drops and repetitive main pump activation.
 This premature wear compromises the main pump's lifespan — when a real fire occurs, it may fail.
-That is why NFPA 20 and NBR 16704 require a jockey in every fixed fire-fighting system.
+That is why designs per NFPA 20 and NBR 16704 provide for network pressure maintenance — a function fulfilled by the jockey pump.

 How to Size